Friday’s ‘Bold And The Beautiful’ Spoilers: A House Divided

 — Bold & The Beautiful (@BandB_CBS) August 8, 2019

-The Bold and the Beautiful spoilers reveal that they will tell Steffy Forrester (Jacqueline MacInnes Wood) the news and that she will be devastated.
-Steffy is completely innocent and had no idea that the adoption wasn’t legit.
-She raised and loved Phoebe/Beth as if she were her own and was thrilled that Kelly (Zoe Pennington) would have a sibling to grow up with.
+The Bold and the Beautiful spoilers reveal that they will tell Steffy Forrester (Jacqueline MacInnes Wood) the news that her adopted daughter is actually their own biological child Beth, and that Steffy will be devastated.
+Steffy is completely innocent and had no idea the adoption wasn’t legitimate.
+She raised and loved Phoebe, who is actually Beth, as if she were her own and was thrilled that Kelly (Zoe Pennington) would have a sibling to grow up with.

-Steffy will break down when Hope voices her intention to take the baby home with her.
-She will cry, “Tell her not to take my baby.”
-While Liam is glad that they finally discovered the truth, he knows how much Steffy loves Beth.
-He feels sorry for his ex-wife but at the same time knows that Hope has every right to the child who was stolen from her.
+Steffy will break down when Hope voices her intention to take Beth home with her.
+According to the spoilers, she will cry, “Tell her not to take my baby.”
+While Liam is glad they have finally discovered the truth, he knows how much Steffy loves Beth, and he feels sorry for his ex-wife.
+At the same time, he knows that Hope has every right to the child who was stolen from her.

-The Bold and the Beautiful spoilers indicate that while Brooke will be glad that Hope has her baby back, Ridge won’t feel the same.
-His heart will go out to his daughter who will have to pay for someone else’s deceit.
-On the other hand, Brooke supports Hope’s claim to Beth.
+The Bold and the Beautiful spoilers indicate that while Brooke Logan (Katherine Kelly Lang) will be glad Hope has her baby back, Ridge Forrester (Thorsten Kaye) won’t feel the same.
+His heart will go out to his daughter, Steffy, who now will have to pay for someone else’s deceit.
+As Brooke supports Hope’s claim to Beth, a divide between the Forresters and Logans is inevitable.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.